 If one or two sounds are unclear, that’s not a problem.
 If a lot of sounds are unclear, then your listener can’t understand you!

 However, pronunciation is one of the hardest skills to improve because it is a performance skill.
 It is something that you have to practice.
 Improving your pronunciation may also mean changing your pronunciation.
 You may need to change the way you make some sounds, and that is difficult.

 These tips below will help you correct bad habits and improve your pronunciation so that you can speak English confidently!

 1. Decide which accent you want to speak with.

 There are many different kinds of English accents.
 The two most common are British and American.
 There are many different accents even within British or American pronunciation, but most learning materials will help you learn either a standard British accent or a standard American accent.

 American pronunciation and British pronunciation are completely different.
-The consonant sounds are the same (except for the T sound and the R sound after a vowel), but the vowel sounds are very different.
+The consonant sounds are the same (except for the T sound and the r-colored vowel sounds), but the vowel sounds are very different.
 The British accent has more vowel sounds, and some vowel letters are pronounced differently.